 By January 15th: Transfer Student Transcripts

-- Transfer Students: Submit any final, official transcripts with your most recent grades to Transfer Admissions.
+- Transfer Students: Submit any final, official transcripts with your most recent grades to the Transfer Admissions Office.

-Before January 21st: AlcoholEdu and "Welcome to the Pack" Online Modules
+By January 15th: AlcoholEdu and "Welcome to the Pack" Online Modules to be Completed before Classes Begin

-- Part 1 of AlcoholEdu needs to be completed by January 21st, 2020.
-AlcoholEdu Part was made available on January 6, 2020 for new students to access.
+- Part 1 of AlcoholEdu needs to be completed by January 15th, 2021.
+AlcoholEdu Part 1 will be made available on January 4, 2021 for new students to access.
+Students will receive an email sent to their UConn email address directing them to start the online module.

 By February 5th: Health Insurance Waiver